The coaching industry can seem shade at times with sharks in the water

 This might all sound a bit drab, and perhaps it is.

 Here’s the thing: I believe in coaching.
-With the right coach truly listening to you, guiding you, removing your blindspots and helping you push past fears that you were too scared to overcome, or to even notice, yourself, well, that can make all the difference.
+With the right coach truly listening to you, guiding you, removing your blindspots, and helping you push past fears that you were too scared to overcome or to even notice, yourself, well, that can make all the difference.
 In fact, it can change someone’s life forever.
 And isn’t that what we are here for?
 To change lives and make a real impact — leave this world a little better than when we found it?

 Or maybe it’s just me.

 And you can, too.
-But not with some “10k in 3 months!” program, or a “We help you scale your business to 7 figures with our signature method” program, or even a $10,000 retreat.
+But not with some “10k in 3 months!” program, or a “We help you scale your business to 7 figures with our signature method” program or even a $10,000 retreat.

 You don’t need any of that.

-You need skills.
+You need skills.1

-You need pure action.
+And you need pure action.

 You need to do a few small, simple things really well, every single day.